Designing Your AR

 This article explores the two primary calibers of the AR platform, as well as the compatibility of the sister cartridges for each.

-Caliber COnversion
+Caliber Conversion

 You can build the AR in dozens of calibers and cartridges.